naufik/ptv-departure-paperboard/README.md

 ## To-Do List

+- Use a custom URL for the evaluation.
 - Organize and decouple: rewrite with async/await (I do realize what I have now is not in the best stylistic choice).
 - Rewrite the rendering logic: JIMP is fantastic, but heavy.
 Loading the library alone uses a lot of RAM, so I plan to rewrite this using